PamelaPairo/BlogPersonal/content/en/post/PhDthesis_defense/index.md

 title: PhD thesis defense
 ---

-In mid-June of this year, I defended my PhD thesis entitled "Development of tree plantations in grassland biome: responses of taxonomic and functional diversity in multiple taxa".
+In mid-June of this year, I defended my PhD thesis titled "Development of tree plantations in grassland biome: responses of taxonomic and functional diversity in multiple taxa".
 This thesis was supervised by Dr. M. Isabel Bellocq and co-directed by Dr. Pablo Aceñolaza.
 The jury members were Dr. Marcelo Arturi, Dr. Gerardo Cueto and Dr. Pedro Blendinger.

 The structure was: